vmware/burp-rest-api/README.md

 ### Build & Run

 1. [Download](https://portswigger.net/burp/download.html) the Professional edition of Burp Suite.
 You _may_ use Free edition but capabilities are limited.
-2. Create a `lib` folder under the project directory and place the Burp Suite JAR file into it.
+2. Create a `lib` folder under the project directory and place the Burp Suite JAR file into it and rename it to "burpsuite_pro.jar".
 3. The project can be run either by running the Gradle Spring `bootRun` command or by directly launching the JAR created from building the project: